OAODEV/web-dev-dictionary/definitions.md

 A stand alone service whose consumer is a human.
 Excel and Facebook are applications.

 #### application release
-A set of release packages that when deployed together in an environment work together to produce an application.
+A set of service releases that when deployed together in an environment work together to produce an application.

 #### config
 A set of key value pairs.